 Where To Buy

-Whether you live in Longview or Tyler or anywhere else in north East Texas, even in the Dallas-Ft.
-Worth area…it’s a good place to buy new energy saving replacement windows to improve your existing home.
+Wherever you live in East Texas…it’s a good place to buy new energy saving replacement windows to improve your existing home.
 That’s because we come to you, loaded up with samples, replacement window brochures and pictures of homes that we have worked on.
 We listen to the reasons you want to replace the old windows in your home, ask you a few specific questions to find out what matters most to you, explain the trade-offs of one window versus another, and then offer you an educated recommendation on which window and which options are going to give you everything you are looking for in your new replacement windows.

 The windows we install are custom built, down to the eighth of an inch, to assure the optimum fit in your existing opening.
 Every opening gets a new window that is perfectly sized for that particular opening, taking into account the exterior finish on your home.
-If one opening is ¼ of an inch wider, the window will be ¼ of an inch wider.
+If one window opening is ¼ of an inch wider than the others, the window will be ordered ¼ of an inch wider.

-For weathertightness, we seal the exterior of your new replacement windows with high quality sealants made by Novaflex or we will use a similar quality 100% silicone product, wherever you have a non paintable exterior, such as brick.
-If the exterior is paintable, such as wood, hardiplank or stucco, we will use a high quality paintable sealant that we know will provide excellent durability while maintaining paintability.
-Inside, where it is important to maintain paintability, we will use a silicone enhanced acrylic sealant or an acrylic urethane that will allow you to paint right up to the edge of the window frame, if you like.
+For weathertightness, we seal the exterior of your new replacement windows with high quality structural silicone sealant made by Novaflex, one of America's most respected names in sealants, wherever you have a non paintable exterior, such as brick.
+If the exterior is paintable, such as wood, hardiplank or stucco, we will use a high quality paintable sealant called Bostik Urethane Acrylic Sealant, that will provide excellent durability while maintaining paintability.
+Inside your home, we use the same Bostik Urethane Acrylic, that will allow you to paint right up to the edge of the window frame, if you like.
+These sealants all come to us from the NT Window factory, to assure the best possible color match between your new windows and the sealants we use.

 Many window replacement contractors just drop by the local big box store or Walmart trying to save a buck – never knowing what kind of sealant they may end up with.
 Your windows are going to be there for a long time.
 Why compromise the integrity of the installation with poor quality sealants?